-On 27 March 2012, the Council formally appointed Evolution Gateshead, a consortium of Home Group and Galliford Try, as partner in a joint venture vehicle to be known as the Gateshead Regeneration Partnership (GRP) as part of the Council's Housing Market Renewal and Growth Strategy.
+On 27 March 2012, the Council formally appointed Evolution Gateshead, a consortium of Home Group and Galliford Try, as partner in a joint venture vehicle to be known as the Gateshead Regeneration Partnership (GRP), part of the Council's Housing Market Renewal and Growth Strategy.
 The Council has 50% control of this partnership.
 The first sites were transferred to GRP for development from Council ownership in March 2014.
-Construction is ongoing on the first tranche of sites at Bensham, Saltwell and Birtley, with 67 build completions during 2015/16.
-The Partnership is currently progressing work to develop the second tranche of sites.
+Construction is ongoing on the first tranche of sites at Saltwell and Birtley (totalling 293 homes) with 62 build completions during 2016/17.
+The second tranche of sites is also progressing.